2020 Insights on Materiality, Reporting and Digital Strategy

 We need to think of better metrics at times that reflect more on positive rather than “doing less bad” performance, that can tie to a better story and to a more ambitious purpose.
 So we always need to look at where the rational and emotional worlds can collide; to see where the story matches with the data, and where we can both inform and engage, and be willing to improve based on real interactions – think about innovation competitions, crowdsourcing for new ideas and real dialogue with leaders and experts.

-Be sure to download The Works’ Sustainability Reporting Trends and Best Practices to learn more about materiality, smart reporting and the future of sustainability communications.
+Be sure to download Works Design’s Sustainability Reporting Trends and Best Practices to learn more about materiality, smart reporting and the future of sustainability communications.

 Is your website WCAG compliant?
 Drop us a line – we’d be happy to take a look.